 Address: 289 Rua Do Almirante Sergio, close to A-Ma Temple

-Recommended: Paella, the Portuguese Seafood Rice and Clams Stir-fried with Garlic these each have earned this restaurant a great reputation.
+Recommended: Paella, the Portuguese Seafood Rice and Clams Stir-fried with Garlic these each have earned it a great reputation.
 For the sweets, try Serradura.

 Address:Rua Da Praia Grande No. 8-10, r/c e s/loja